Lactose Intolerance & Milk Allergy

 “Milk allergy most often has an early onset,” explains Robert Wood, MD, chief of pediatric allergy and immunology at Johns Hopkins Hospital in Baltimore.
 “It most often develops by one year of age.
 The majority of milk allergy will be outgrown by age 5 or 6; only about 10 to 20 percent will keep it for their entire lifetime.”

-An allergic reaction to milk generally involves multiple body systems, affecting the skin, lungs, digestive system and circulatory system.
+In contrast, an allergic reaction to milk generally involves multiple body systems, affecting the skin, lungs, digestive system and circulatory system.
 Symptoms can include:

 - itchy rashes,